JJWatMyself/cabletools/README.md

 It's a simple script that sends an ICMP ping every 3 seconds and counts the number of failures.
 After 5 consecutive failures, it sends a HTTP GET to the cable modem's reset page.
 It's intended to be run and left running.

+The reset URL seems to be different for the Arris SB6190, so that isn't working yet.

 It produces steady terminal output showing success/fail status, dropped packet count, and overall success rate.
 Messages about connection status changes will be sent to a syslog server running on 127.0.0.1:514.

 A log.txt file will be appended to (or created if it doesn't exist) every time the failure threshold is exceeded and a reset command is sent to the modem.
 Downtime, measured in seconds, will be stored in the downtime.txt file and incremented after every interruption.

-If you run a DDNS script, after the connection comes back online would be a good time to call it.
+If you run a DDNS script, after the connection comes back online might be a good time to call it.

 PRTG Sensor
 =====================